buddhamagnet/cv/README.md

 ## IN A NUTSHELL

-I am a developer and writer with over a decade of experience working for all manner of organisations, from working as a single freelancer, through a number of cool startups, to large companies including [Sun Microsystems](http://sun.com) and [The Economist](http://economist.com).
+I am a developer with over a decade of experience working for all manner of organisations, from working as a single freelancer, through a number of cool startups, to large companies including [Sun Microsystems](http://sun.com) and [The Economist](http://economist.com).